APS Sponsors

 Award

-Presentation of Innovative Science Award
+Presentation of APS Innovative Science Medal Award

 Award Lecture

-Refreshments and View Exhibits (1030-1100 hours)
+Refreshments and View Exhibits (1040-1100 hours) – President’s Lounge

 Parallel Science Session 1